biniyam-fekede/chatAI/model/Model Finetuning/README.md

 👉 **[View and access the model on Hugging Face](https://huggingface.co/Samuelawud/Llama-3-1-8B-AI-Doctors-Assistant)**

+## Prerequisites

+Before proceeding, ensure that you have installed the required dependencies.
+Run the following command to install the necessary libraries:

+!pip install -q -U transformers datasets accelerate peft trl bitsandbytes wandb

 ## 1. Loading the Model and Tokenizer

 You can load the fine-tuned model and tokenizer directly from Hugging Face with the following code: